 These simulators (for Windows) are available for free and can be found on Garmins website here.

 Unfortunately, these programs are not compatible with all types of computers and operating systems.
 So, the following is how to best install them on a Mac, Linux, or newer Windows computer.

-The 430 or 530 simulators will not run on a Windows Vista computer or newer (Windows 7, 8, 10, etc.).
+The normal 430 or 530 simulators will not run on a Windows Vista computer or newer (Windows 7, 8, 10, etc.).
 As noted by Garmin: “Windows XP Operating System required” and they are “not compatible with Windows Vista or Windows 7 Operating Systems”.

 The easiest solution is to download the WAAS 400W/500W simulator which is compatible with “Windows XP or later operating system”.